PeterBrockfeld/BarcodeParser/README.md

 ## A simple scanning application as example

-The directory `example` contains an example for using the barcode parser.
+The directory `Example` contains an example using the barcode parser.
 It has three components:

 * a HTML page with
  * a form for input and